The Road Less Traveled

 Two roads diverged in a wood, and I,

 Robert Frost’s poem has resonated with me recently, I have been seemingly for months staring at this fork in the road agonizing about what path I should take.
 One direction is the known continuing on my career path in private education and the other path is the unknown, the gamble, obstacle racing and my blog.
 Well yesterday, I made the decision to take the road less traveled (after telling my family), I quit my job and will be solely focusing on Dirt In Your Skirt and Obstacle Racing.

 In the last two years since finding obstacle racing and more importantly Spartan Race my life has gone into an overhaul.
 All the things I use to think were important just don’t seem as important now.
-For years, I did what I thought was expected of me, I was climbing up the corporate ladder in private education and found myself heading admissions for a school at a young age.
+For years, I did what I thought was expected of me, I was climbing the corporate ladder in private education and found myself heading admissions for a school at a young age.
 To many I had carved out a nice niche for myself in the industry however as I rose in the ranks I found myself less satisfied personally.
 I loved the kids and the work was great, it just didn’t fill my inner desires.
-Then I found Spartan Race and through that I created Dirt In Your Skirt and that one decision changed everything.
+Then I found Obstacle Racing and through that I created Dirt In Your Skirt and that one decision changed everything.

 Over the past year not only has obstacle racing exploded but so has my blog.
 I started the blog on a whim to hold myself accountable and today we are selling merchandise.
 As my work demanded more of me so did my blog, training, and writing.
 For the past couple of months I have found myself caught between the two worlds often working a twelve hour day at my day job then coming home to do another six plus hours of work for my blog often having to neglect my own training just to keep up with it all.
 At certain points it has been overwhelming and have struggled just to keep everything going.
 Over the last month it became apparent that I needed to make a decision.